AdobeDocs/pass.en/help/concurrency-monitoring/throttling-mechanism.md

 ## Mechanism overview {#mechanism-overview}

 The mechanism determines the maximum number of accepted calls for each Concurrency Monitoring endpoint within a specific time interval.
 Once this maximum number of calls have been reached, our service will respond with '429 Too many requests'.
 The 429 response "Expires" header includes the timestamp when the next call would be considered valid, or when the throttling expires.
-Right now, throttling expires after minute from the first 429 response.
+Right now, the throttling expires after one   minute from the first 429 response.

 The endpoints configured with throttling are:
 1. Create a new session: POST /sessions/{idp}/{subject}